Cyfrin/moccasin/.github/pull_request_template.md

 _Optional: Add anything important for the reviewer to know like edge cases, decisions made, etc._

 _Note: Keep changes focused.
 If unrelated improvements or issues are discovered, consider opening a separate PR to maintain clarity and reviewability._

+## Final Notes

+Consider adding an uplifting comment like "I hope you do your best to make today an outstanding day!" or adding an image of a cute frog/snek.